 Ever considered learning to code?
-Ever wondered - "is coding for me?"
-If you’re bored at work, consider yourself creative or love learning… read on!
+If you’re bored at work, consider yourself creative, or love learning, this post is for you!

 I’ve always enjoyed learning, even when I didn’t necessarily enjoy my schooling.
 I liked the feeling of approaching a brand new topic, having no idea where to start, and slowly feeling my way through the confusion until I began to see improvements.
 In new jobs, I would always be most excited about the opportunities to learn something new or be sent away to a workshop, even if the skill being learnt didn’t really excite me.